AlexPurfield/ap_regex_tutorial/Develop/gist-template.md

 All of the quantifiers in this regex are greedy by default.
 The difference in greedy and lazy match quantifiers is that greedy match matches as much as they can while still keeping in line with the matching rules. "*" and "?" are both greedy in this regex.

 ### Boundaries
+Boundary (\b) is not used specifically in this regular expression but it is anchored with "^" at the beginning of the string and "$" at the end.

 ### Back-references
 There are no back-references in this regex.